halorgium/dm-salesforce/README.markdown

         :salesforce
       end

-      # Old method for stipulating which fields are Salesforce-style IDs.
+      # Old method for declaring which fields are Salesforce-style IDs.
 Alternatively,
       # can use the Salesforce-specific Serial custom DM type (see next model).
       def self.salesforce_id_properties
         :id